Beauty in the Midst (Delicate Beauty)

 Reverend Joyce McDonald (b.
 1951; Brooklyn, New York) lives and works in New York.

-McDonald is represented by Gordon Robichaux, New York, where she presented her first solo exhibition in 2021, and by Maureen Paley, London, UK, where she presented her first solo show in 2023, which was profiled in The Guardian, The Art Newspaper, and Artforum.
-She has participated in numerous group exhibitions including in Hove, UK, at Maureen Paley: Morena di Luna; in Los Angeles at Marc Selwyn Gallery and Parker Gallery; in New York as part of the exhibitions Souls Grown Diaspora at apexart (organized by Sam Gordon), AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York, Everyday at La Mama Galleria, PERSONS OF INTEREST at the Bureau of General Services–Queer Division (organized by Sam Gordon), Curated at the Museum of Contemporary African Diasporan Arts, and taken-up at Judson Memorial Church; and in New Jersey as part of HIV+WOMEN+ART at Puffin Foundation Gallery.
+She has participated in numerous group exhibitions including in Hove, UK, at Maureen Paley: Morena di Luna; in Los Angeles at STARS Gallery, Marc Selwyn Gallery, and Parker Gallery; in New York as part of the exhibitions Origin Story at Gordon Robichaux, Souls Grown Diaspora at apexart (organized by Sam Gordon), AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York, Everyday at La Mama Galleria, PERSONS OF INTEREST at the Bureau of General Services–Queer Division (organized by Sam Gordon), Curated at the Museum of Contemporary African Diasporan Arts, and taken-up at Judson Memorial Church; and in New Jersey as part of HIV+WOMEN+ART at Puffin Foundation Gallery.

-McDonald’s work McDonald’s work has been celebrated in The New York Times on two occasions, and is held in the collection of the Hammer Museum, Los Angeles; the Brooklyn Museum, New York; and the Hessel Museum of Art, Bard College, Annandale-on-Hudson, New York.
+The artist’s work is held in the collections of the Hammer Museum, Los Angeles; the Brooklyn Museum, New York; the Hessel Museum of Art, Bard College, Annandale-on-Hudson, New York; and the Baltimore Museum of Art, Baltimore, Maryland.

 10.5 x 11.5 x 1 inches